hashicorp/nomad/contributing/architecture-drainer.md

 responsible for adding and removing the watch in the `DeadlineNotifier`.
 The `DeadlineNotifier` is responsible for watching the timer.
 If the node isn't removed before the deadline, the `DeadlineNotifier` tells the `NodeDrainer` and the `NodeDrainer` updates the state via the `NodesDrainComplete` shim.
+At this point the remaining allocs will be forced to shutdown immediately.

 ```mermaid
 flowchart TD